kirillvh/Complex-Audio-Autoencoder/README.md

 There are also a few extra tricks I used to improve the result such as an [alias-free design](https://arxiv.org/abs/2106.12423) which basically boils down to upsamling before the activation function, then low pass filtering and downsampling after if to prevent the optimizer from learning some unbeneficial details related to activation function non-linearities (although I should mention that these alias free methods also blew up my compute needs and forced me to use smaller batch sizes, so im not sure about the overall benefit).

-Also, the full setup fetured a Generative-Adverserial network but the implmentation was using a [SAN](https://arxiv.org/abs/2301.12811) which is an enhanced verion of GAN.
+Also, the full setup fetured a Generative-Adverserial network but the implmentation used a [SAN](https://arxiv.org/abs/2301.12811) which is an enhanced verion of GAN.

 ## Result
 [Listen to the Audio Result](https://github.com/user-attachments/files/28869124/Result.wav)